 - Keep your list up-to-date – This is more than just keeping addresses current, it also includes making sure that all the purchase history is current as well as any other information you are capturing.
 Would you like to know more?
 Download the full set of information at Best Ways To Keep Your Data Clean

-- Make a compelling offer – It’s the basic driver of response.
+- Make a compelling offer – It’s the basic driver of direct mail response.
 You can test a few different wording options to see what works best for your audience.
 Offer a discount, free gift or rebate.
 If your offer is powerful, consider including it in your headline.
 Put a time limit on the offer to motivate the reader to respond quickly.
 Use the word “free.”

 - Emphasize benefits, not features – People want to know “What’s in it for me?”, not what’s in your product or service.
 Features are what your product has.
 Benefits are how it improves your life.
 SPF 50 is a feature of sunscreen.
 Helps prevent skin cancer is the benefit.
 As an old ad man once said, “Sell the sizzle, not the steak.”

-- Make it personal – Speak directly to your customer with a relevant message.
+- Make it personal – Speak directly to your customer with a relevant direct mail message.
 A florist sends birthday and anniversary reminders to its customers.
 A shoe retailer notifies a customer about a new model of running shoe, an upgrade to what she has purchased before.
 These efforts turn your mail into a customer service tool.
 And your customers want service.
 Variable data printing provides a tool for customizing every mail piece with personalized messages and images.

 - Add a P.S. to a letter – Readers often read the P.S. before the body of a letter.
 This makes the P.S. a good place to reiterate the offer or main benefit.
 Make your P.S. compelling.